- Application Deadline

 Year-long Mentorship Program, Sept 2018 – Sept 2019

 Extended application deadline: Tuesday, May 8, 2018

 For all women-identified visual artists

-Applicants are selected based on the quality and potential of the artwork submitted, the emerging artist’s willingness to dedicate time to the program, and the mentor’s ability to work with the emerging artist because they share a medium or conceptual interest.
+Applicants are selected based on the quality and potential of the artwork submitted, the emerging artist’s willingness to dedicate time to the program and the mentor’s ability to work with the emerging artist through a shared medium or conceptual interest.
 Mentors choose mentees who they feel they can help.
 Potential mentees of all adult ages and backgrounds are encouraged to apply.
 Successful applicants will be charged a $300 fee for the program.
 There is no fee to apply, although you must be a MAWA member.
 Students are not eligible.

-If you have applied before and were unsuccessful, consider revisiting your application and the quality of your images and applying again.
+If you have applied before and were unsuccessful, consider revisiting your application and the quality of your images, and apply again.
 Demand for this program far outstrips available spaces.
 Sometimes the mentors agree that an artist’s work is excellent, but they do not feel that they have the specific skills or experience to help that artist.
 Another year, another mentor might select you.

 To apply for the Foundation Mentorship Program:

 - a letter outlining why you want to participate in this program and what you hope to achieve through mentorship (make sure the letter also includes information regarding how we can contact you by phone, email and post); please also describe your artistic practice (if English is not your first language and you would would like to apply verbally, please call the office and we can make accommodations)

 - up to 20 embedded jpg images of your artwork captioned with the title of the work, the media, date completed and dimensions, or links to up to 3 minutes of video